BakkaBoi69/odin-recipes/README.md

 - Competence in basic structuring of websites
 - Using Image elements in a website
 - Linking different web pages together

+---

+## Changes
+- CSS'd up the main page a bit.